hep-mirrors/hepmc3/README.md

   ```

   Additional flags control the location installation of Photos, Tauola MC-TESTER, HepMC2
   and Pythia8  that are used for tests.
+Please note that some examples are disabled  on Windows.

 6. In order to build and run tests put
   ```